 "Intangible Assets" includes costs directly related to the installation and commissioning of software and the cost of the necessary licenses to operate such equipment.
-According to the internal policies of the Group, only projects that comply with the following characteristics are subject to be capitalized: (i) the assets are identifiable, (ii) the Bank has control over the assets and (iii) that there will be anticipated future economic benefits from them.
+According to the internal policies of the Bank, only projects that comply with the following characteristics are subject to be capitalized: (i) the assets are identifiable, (ii) the Bank has control over the assets and (iii) that there will be anticipated future economic benefits from them.
 The average life of these assets which are amortized on a straight line basis is 3 to 5 years, based on its characteristics.

-(t) Income tax (IT) and employee statutory profit sharing (ESPS)-
+r) Income Tax (IT) and Employee Statutory Profit Sharing (ESPS)-

-IT and ESPS payable for the year are determined in conformity with tax regulations in force at December 31, 2014 and 2013.
+Income Tax (IT) and Employee Statutory Profit Sharing (ESPS) payable for the year are determined in conformity with tax regulations in force at December 31, 2014 and 2013.

-Deferred IT and deferred ESPS are accounted for under the asset and liability method which compares accounting and tax values.
-Deferred income tax and ESPS (assets and liabilities) are recognized for the future tax consequences attributable to temporary differences between the consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax bases, in the case of income tax for unamortized tax losses carry forward and unused tax credits.
+Deferred IT or ESPS are accounted for under the asset and liability method which compares accounting and tax values.
+Deferred income tax and ESPS (asset and liabilities) are recognized for the future tax consequences attributable to temporary differences between the consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax bases, in the case of the income tax for unamortized tax losses carry forward and unused tax credits.

 Deferred assets and liabilities for income tax and ESPS are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-The effect on deferred tax assets and liabilities and ESPS of a change in tax rates is recognized in results of operations for the period the change is enacted.
+The effect on deferred tax assets and liabilities for income tax and ESPS of a change in tax rates is recognized in results of operations for the period the change is enacted.

-(u) Deposit funding-
+s) Deposit funding-

 This caption includes money market demand and term deposits made by the general public including debt securities issued.
 Interest is recognized in operations on the accrual basis.
-Regarding those instruments placed at a price other than par value, difference between the instrument par value and the cash amount received for it, is recognized as a deferred charge for issue expenses, under the caption "Other assets, deferred or intangible charges", or a deferred credit in the liability that gave rise to it in the case of a premium or discount for placement and is amortized under the straight-line method against interest expense or interest income during the term of the instrument that generated it.
+Regarding those instruments placed at a price other than par value, difference between the instrument par value and the cash amount received for it, is recognized as a deferred charge for issue expenses, under the caption "Other assets, deferred or intangible charges", or a deferred credit in the liability that gave rise to it in the case of a premium or discount for placement and is amortized under the straight-line method against income during the term of the instrument that generated it.

-(v) Due to banks and other institutions-
+t) Due to banks and other institutions-

-Bank and other loans comprises short and long-term bank loans, as well as loans obtained through credit auctions with Central Bank and development fund financing.
+Bank and other loans comprises short and long-term bank loans as well as loans obtained through credit auctions with Central Bank and development fund financing.
 In addition, this category includes loans rediscounted with agencies specializing in financing economic, productive or development activities.
 Interest is recognized on accrual basis.
 In the case of interbank loans received within less or equal to 3 days are presented as part of the category of immediate enforceability.